 Finally, make sure you follow the instructions carefully.
 Hair removal creams are formulated to do their job in a specific amount of time.
 Leaving them on too long could burn your skin [source: Hirsch].
 If you find that the recommended amount of time isn't getting the job done, you should still be cautious.
 Remove the cream after the specified amount of time, and then reapply for much shorter intervals until the job is done.

 As long as you're not allergic to the ingredients, if you use the right hair removal cream on the right part of your body and follow the instructions carefully, you shouldn't have any problems.
-See the links on the next page for more about how hair removal creams work.
+See the links below for more about how hair removal creams work.